-Upon successful completion of BAS-CULM, students will be able to:
+Upon successful completion of the concentration in Culinary Management (CULM), students will be able to:

-- Evaluate current relevant issues in the foodservice industry of Hawai'i that may include sustainability, environmental, political, and/or cultural topics. - Apply a critical thinking process of identifying, analyzing and developing solutions as they apply to financial and fiscal accountability in the foodservice industry. - Evaluate organizational development, human resources, laws and legal codes that have been established within the local, state and federal government with specific application to food and beverage industry. - Explain the process of determining customer needs in marketing to a global market, from concept and product development, pricing strategies, advertising and promotion, and methods of distribution of foodservice goods and services. - Design and prepare recipes for a menu while balancing nutrition, the use of fresh products, and the final product's texture, color, and flavor. - Value the impact and challenges of managing alcoholic beverage sales and service in food service operations.
+- CLO1 Evaluate current relevant issues in the foodservice industry of Hawai'i that may include sustainability, environmental, political, and/or cultural topics. - CLO2 Apply a critical thinking process of identifying, analyzing and developing solutions as they apply to financial and fiscal accountability in the foodservice industry. - CLO3 Evaluate organizational development, human resources, laws and legal codes that have been established within the local, state and federal government with specific application to food and beverage industry. - CLO4 Explain the process of determining customer needs in marketing to a global market, from concept and product development, pricing strategies, advertising and promotion, and methods of distribution of foodservice goods and services. - CLO5 Design and prepare recipes for a menu while balancing nutrition, the use of fresh products, and the final product's texture, color, and flavor. - CLO6 Value the impact and challenges of managing alcoholic beverage sales and service in food service operations.